Safely Learning to Control the Constrained Linear Quadratic Regulator: Learning with Control

-Notice that this result depends both on the true system and the initial system estimates by way of the learning controller, which affects $T_0$ and constants in the $\calO(\sqrt{\log{(d/\delta)}})$ term.
-The system constraints enter through their effect on $\margin_x$, and while they may impact the waiting time, they do not influence the ultimate cost sub-optimality.
+Our final result depends both on the true system and the initial system estimates by way of the learning controller, which affects $T_0$ and constants $C_x$, $C_u$, and $\rho$.
+The system constraints enter through their effect on $M_T$.